awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 2. _previous_timestamp: The timestamp of the previous `_page_view` event.
 3. _engagement_time_msec: The previous page last engagement milliseconds.

+When the page goes to invisible for more than 30 minutes and then opened again, a new session will be generated, the previous page url will be cleared, and a new page view event will be sent.

 ### User engagement definition

 In Clickstream Web SDK, we define the `_user_engagement` as an event that records the page browsing time, and we only send this event when user leave the page and the page has focus for at least one second.